Slavery and Human Trafficking Statement 2023

 The Group provides specialist lending and retail savings and is authorised by the Prudential Regulation Authority (PRA), part of the Bank of England, and regulated by the Financial Conduct Authority (FCA) and PRA.
 The Group reports under two segments, OneSavings Bank and Charter Court Financial Services.

-The Group’s Vendor Management and HR functions currently undertake all activities relating to the procurement of goods, services and labour on behalf of all Group entities.
-The Group’s Vendor Management team ensures that all required due diligence and risk reviews have been completed to support the business decisions relating to: (i) the engagement and contracting of new third party relationships and services; (ii) ongoing risk assessments; (iii) due diligence; and (iv) exiting relationships.
+In accordance with the Group’s Vendor Management and Outsourcing Policy, the Group’s Vendor Management team and HR functions currently undertake third-party activities relating to the procurement of goods, services and labour on behalf of all Group entities.
+The Group’s Vendor Management team ensures that all required due diligence and risk assessments have been completed to support business decisions relating to: (i) the identification, engagement and contracting of new third-party relationships and services; (ii) ongoing due diligence & risk assessments; and (iii) exiting relationships.

 You can find out more about the Group in our Annual Report and Accounts.
 These are available online at https://www.osb.co.uk.